-- The 'Cost of Policing' is charged to the OCC together with a credit for the corresponding income that was received by the PCC. - All usable reserves remain on the OPCC's balance sheet. - All bank/investment balances together with outstanding debt remain on the OPCC's balance sheet. - All transactions related to the Police Officer and Police Staff pension schemes (i.e. IAS 19) are transferred to the Chief Constable when disaggregating the Group accounts. - The receipt (and closing debtor) of the Pension Fund top-up grant payable by the Home Office in support of the Police Officer pension scheme(s) is accounted for in the OPCC's account and transferred to the CC via the inter-group transfer. - The actual share (in effect the majority) of the accrual for employee benefits at the balance sheet date (including annual leave, rest day and time-off in lieu) has been transferred to the Chief Constable in recognition of its inherent link to the employment of staff and the responsibility to bear costs. - All debtor and creditor accounts (i.e. PAYE or net pay accounts) that are directly attributable to the employment of either police officers or staff have been transferred in full to the Chief Constable's balance sheet.
+- The 'Cost of Policing' is charged to the OCC together with a credit for the corresponding income that was received by the PCC. - All usable reserves remain on the OPCC's balance sheet. - All bank/investment balances together with outstanding debt remain on the OPCC's balance sheet. - All transactions related to the Police Officer pension scheme (i.e. IAS 19) are transferred to the Chief Constable when disaggregating the Group accounts. - The transactions related to the Police Staff pension schemes (i.e. IAS 19) are apportioned between the Chief and OPCC based on FTE when disaggregating the Group accounts. - The receipt (and closing debtor) of the Pension Fund top-up grant payable by the Home Office in support of the Police Officer pension scheme(s) is accounted for in the OPCC's account and transferred to the CC via the inter-group transfer. - The actual share (in effect the majority) of the accrual for employee benefits at the balance sheet date (including annual leave, rest day and time-off in lieu) has been transferred to the Chief Constable in recognition of its inherent link to the employment of staff and the responsibility to bear costs. - All debtor and creditor accounts (i.e. PAYE or net pay accounts) that are directly attributable to the employment of either police officers or staff have been transferred in full to the Chief Constable's balance sheet.